Coal Mine Fires and Burning Refuse

 Burning Refuse Piles

 This type of mine fire occurs on coal waste piles.
 The fire ignites and burns on the coal fragments within the pile.
-The firefighting applications follow the same concepts as underground mine-fires, isolation, encapsulation, and injections.
+The firefighting applications follow the same methods as underground mine-fires, isolation, encapsulation, and injections.
 The method and materials used varies based on site characteristics.

 Due to the proximity of the personnel and equipment to the fire, extreme safety measures need to be adhered to.